centrify/autorenew-and-distribute-keytab/README.md

 >               TLS Web Client Authentication, TLS Web Server Authentication etcd can be set up in systemd to automatically start on host startup.

+## on hostA
-on hostA - this is where we generate and maintain the master copy of xxx.keytab (principal: xxx). this is also where etcd runs. this is because other client hosts have to be able to reach this host (by ssh) to get the updated xxx.keytab anyway. this is where you will need to run `check_and_renewkeytab.sh`. if can be set up in crontab to run once a day.
+this is where we generate and maintain the master copy of xxx.keytab (principal: xxx). this is also where etcd runs. the idea is because other client hosts have to be able to reach this host to scp the updated xxx.keytab anyway.

+this is where you will run `check_and_renewkeytab.sh` - likely in crontab, once a day. it will read xxx.keytab to get latest KVNO and work out the days delta to to day. if over the defalt limit of 28 days, it will invoke adkeytab to change password, and update xxx.keytab with the new KVNO. it will then `put` the etcd key (xxx.keytab) with value of mdsum of the new xxx.keytab.

+* note the key-value pair will persists over etcd restart.
+* you can modify it to use sha256sum if you like (both sides).

+## on hostB
-on hostB - these are the client hosts that will connect to etcd to _watch_ for changes, and run `scp` to hostA to get the updated the xxx.keytab.
+these are the client hosts that will connect to etcd to __watch__ for changes, and run `scp` to hostA to get the updated the xxx.keytab.

-etcd will maintain a key-value pair. the key being the file name (xxx.keytab), and value is the md5sum of the file (you can change it to sh56sum if you like). hostA will update the key when it invokes adkeytab to change password, and update xxx.keytab with the new KVNO. it will then `put` the etcd key. hostB gets the notication, check md5sum to see if it indeed changed, and then proceed to use `scp` to get the updated xxx.keytab.
+hostB gets the notication, check md5sum to see if it indeed changed, and then proceed to use `scp` to get the updated xxx.keytab.

-client side `watch_keytab.sh` on startup will check to make sure if has initial copy of xxx.keytab, and the etcdctl CLI that it needs.
+* client side `watch_keytab.sh` on startup will check to make sure if has initial copy of xxx.keytab, and the etcdctl CLI that it needs.
-`watch_keytab_update.sh` is invoked from within watch_keytab.sh.
+* `watch_keytab_update.sh` is invoked from within watch_keytab.sh.
-watch_keytab.sh runs in infinite loop ... use ctl-c to break out. it is intended to be setup as systemd service to be started on system startup as well.
+* watch_keytab.sh runs in infinite loop ... use ctl-c to break out. it is intended to be setup as systemd service to be started on system startup as well.

 # other notes
-* `check_and_renew_keytab.sh` embeds a python call. it will need module "dateutil". do `pip3 install python-dateutil` to get it
+* `check_and_renew_keytab.sh` embeds a python call. it will import module `dateutil`. do `pip3 install python-dateutil` to get it
-* regarding xxx.keytab. on AD, check to make sure service account "xxx" has permission to allow it to `change password` and `reset password` by `SELF`.
+* regarding xxx.keytab. on AD, check to make sure service account "xxx" has permission to allow for `change password` and `reset password` by `SELF`.
-* regarding the private key used by the shell scripts, and etcd, make sure it is readable by the invocation process. by default, it is only readable by root.
+* regarding the private key (auto_xxx.key) used by the shell scripts and etcd, make sure it is readable by the invocation process. by default, it is only readable by root.

 # testing
 * `check_and_renew_keytab.sh` allows paramater "mm/dd/yy" to sumilate a future date. otherwise, it will only initiate change after 28 days.